 A carving, seen near the top of the Great Pyramid in the ancient Maya ruins of Uxmal:

-The star attraction at the ancient Maya ruins of Dzibilchaltún, Yucatán, Mexico:
+Mosaic details in the Nunnery quadrangle at the ancient Maya ruins of Uxmal in Yucatán, Mexico:

 Uxmal is justly known for its great mosaic stonework — amazing to think that this was all carved with stone tools (obsidian, to be specific).

 This is the north face of El Castillo (a.k.a., the Temple of Kukulkan) at the ruins of Chichén Itzá in Yucatán, Mexico:

 It’s pretty much the image you see of this structure on postcards, calendars, T-shirts, and the like — and it’s harder to capture than you might think.
 Since it’s a “marquis” structure at one of the most visited of Maya ruins, everybody wants to get their picture taken in front of it.
 So if you want a “clean” photograph (i.e., no tourists) of the structure, you’ll have to do what I did — take a dozen or so photos of the thing, then use Photoshop Elements to combine them.

 Derived from the Mayan for “large hill,” Nohoch Mul is by far the largest (and to judge from pictures online, the most-photographed) structure at the Maya ruins of Cobá:

 As you can see, parts of it (on the sides of the stairway) are in rough shape — but it’s got the advantage of being one of the largest Maya pyramids that visitors are still allowed to climb.
 And for those with issues with heights, a rope is provided to help you get up and down.

 The view from the top is pretty impressive, too!